Some 3,000 gather for Pendulum Summit in Dublin

 Also listed on the speaking roster for Thursday are the Aryzta and Paddy Power Betfair chairman, Gary McGann, and football executive and television star Karren Brady, who is vice chairman of West Ham United.

-The event begun on Wednesday with a speech by US-based graffiti artist and motivational speaker Erik Wahl, who urged the crowd to unlock their creativity for business success.
+The event began on Wednesday with a speech by US-based graffiti artist and motivational speaker Erik Wahl, who urged the crowd to unlock their creativity for business success.

 ‘Excellence’